How Does Pet Insurance Work? A ‘Paw by Paw’ Breakdown

 Beside vet fees, here are some other things that a pet insurance policy might cover:

-- Third party liability: your plan might include liability insurance for your pet, for example if your dog damages someone’s property or injures someone and you’re legally required to pay.
+- Third party liability: your plan might include liability insurance for your pet.
+Like, for example, if your pet damages someone’s property or injures someone and you’re legally required to pay.

 - Loss of pet: in case your furry friend is lost, stolen or dies before a certain age, you may be reimbursed for the purchase price or market value of the pet.